Where The Money Goes

-$3 billion dollars raised for education over the last seven years can make us all feel proud.
+$3.4 billion dollars raised for education over the last eight years can make us all feel proud.
 Together, North Carolinians have added classrooms, funded Pre-K programs, helped kids pay for college and kept more teachers teaching.
-In the lottery’s last fiscal year, $478 million dollars were contributed to the more than $10 billion provided to education from the state's General Fund.
+In the lottery’s last fiscal year, $500.4 million dollars were contributed to the more than $11 billion provided to education from the state's General Fund.
 Lottery funds are a small but important part of the state money to support education in North Carolina.

 “We’re pleased to have these funds available to students who need

 help with the costs of higher education and very appreciative that

 lottery revenues are there to fill in where tax dollars and other